App Analytics can become a tough nut to crack when you are new in the mobile application industry. Let’s make some sense of it.

 A. Don’t make app downloads your one point agenda

-This becomes even clearer when you look at the statistics that shows how in 206, while the number of iOS app downloads were 90 Million, the usage rate amounted to 900 Billion hours.
+This becomes even clearer when you look at the statistics that show how in 206, while the number of iOS app downloads was 90 Million, the usage rate amounted to 900 Billion hours.
 Ultimately, what matters is how people react to your app once it is on their device.
-You will have to concentrate on these questions – What is time that the consumers are spending on your app?
-Are they getting hooked to your app?
+You will have to concentrate on these questions – What is the time that the consumers are spending on your app?
+Are they getting hooked on your app?
 What is the bounce rate?
 At what stage are they leaving, what are the triggers?

 Takeaway: When your app has left its early stage, focus on increasing the usage rate and downloads will automatically increase.